KI2021-AI-Ethics/ki2021-ai-ethics.github.io/index.md

 	- Other approaches
 - Validation approaches for an ethical decision framework

 The above list is not an exhaustive list but only an indicative one.
 We solicit an extended abstract of 700-1000 words in which you present your project, your research question, your methods and, if applicable, your initial results.
-All abstracts must be written in English and be submitted via the [Easychair submission website](https://easychair.org/conferences/?conf=ki2021wt) until 25th July 2021.
+All papers must be written in English in LNCS format (maximum 8-12 pages) and be submitted via the [Easychair submission website](https://easychair.org/conferences/?conf=ki2021wt) until 25th July 2021.
 Since the goal of the workshop is specially to guide an exchange between disciplines, we highly encourage interdisciplinary teams to submit.
+Accepted papers will be published in CEUR Workshop Proceedings.